 Dear resident and ratepayer of the greater Liverpool.
-I intend to contest the next Council Elections as the Mayor and a North Ward Councillor, I intend to continue to represent the many and varied interests of all Liverpool’s 200,000 residents.
+I intend to contest the next Council Elections as the Mayor and a North Ward Councillor, I intend to continue to represent the many and varied interests of all Liverpool’s more than 210,000 residents.

 Following is a brief outline of the many and varied achievements our team and I have made or significantly contributed to since September 2008.
 We hope to continue to improve upon those achievements and look forward to your support.